Stress and Cortisol

 What is cortisol?

-Cortisol is one of the stress and steroid hormones that is released at night while you sleep and it encourages storage of energy and repair of the human body.
-It has effects on every organ in your body and it prepare your body for the stress and hardship such as starvation.
-The negative effects of cortisol are very clear and are illustrated thoroughly in medical text books and journals.
+Cortisol is one of the stress and steroid hormones that is released at night while you sleep and it encourages the storage of energy and repair of the human body.
+It has effects on every organ in your body and it prepares your body for stress and hardship such as starvation.
+The negative effects of cortisol are very clear and are illustrated thoroughly in medical textbooks and journals.
 High levels in the morning make you energetic and awake.
-Low levels at night make you sleepy and results in the storage of energy as fat.
+Low levels at night make you sleepy and result in the storage of energy as fat.
 Both are likely not what you want if you are dieting or trying to maintain your weight.

 What causes cortisol to increase?